Senior Management Team

 Simon Roberts OBE

-Simon has a BA (Hons) in Experimental Psychology from the University of Oxford.
-He was elected a Fellow of the Energy Institute in 2007 and of the RSA in 2009.
-He was awarded an Honorary Fellowship of the Society for the Environment in 2011.
+Simon has a BA (Hons) in Experimental Psychology from Oxford University.
+He is a Fellow of the Energy Institute and the RSA and an Honorary Fellow of the Society for the Environment.

 email@example.com | 0117 934 1441